-arc21 gained ISO 9001 Quality Management Systems accreditation in 2011 and has successfully re-applied for this standard each year, including 2016/17, in order to improve performance and facilitate continual improvement.
-The standard is being revised and upgraded in 2017/18 and preparations for achieving this higher standard got underway during the year.
+arc21 initially gained ISO 9001 Quality Management Systems accreditation in 2011 and has successfully re-applied for this standard each year in order to improve performance and facilitate continual improvement.
+The standard has been revised to a new 2015 standard and arc21 has updated its systems and procedures in line with the new standard.
+The ISO accreditation body has undertaken a review of the updated arc21 procedures in 2019 and has confirmed that they are compliant with the 2015 standard.